Data Protection, Privacy and Cookies

 - assess your likely fee and visa status, so that we can advise you on how to proceed if you are made an offer to a programme of the College

-- assist with the issue of Confirmations of Acceptance for Study (CAS) documents to students requiring a Tier 4 student visa to enter the UK.
+- assist with the issue of Confirmations of Acceptance for Study (CAS) documents to students requiring a Student Visa to enter the UK.

 We also use the information to monitor and assess our application and student recruitment processes, ensuring that we can reassure applicants and stakeholders that our processes are entirely merit based, and that there are no barriers that discriminate on the basis of protected or other non-academic characteristics.
 We also use information to inform and improve activities that enable greater access to the Royal College of Art for all potential students.